-The guidance document for the E-PRTR Regulation (reference 1) sets out in Section 1.1.12 how operators can demonstrate the quality assurance of the data they submit to their regulatory authority.
+The guidance document for the E-PRTR Regulation (EPRTR Guidance, 2006) sets out in Section 1.1.12 how operators can demonstrate the quality assurance of the data they submit to their regulatory authority.
 The competent authorities have the duty to assess the quality of information provided by operators.